Invest in Ireland

-Every year, millions of tourists visit Ireland to experience the country’s rich heritage, to explore its beautiful mores and mountains, to kiss the famous Blarney Stone, and to participate in festivals and fairs that showcase the nation’s unique culture.
+Every year, millions of Ireland Investor Visa to experience the country’s rich heritage, to explore its beautiful mores and mountains, to kiss the famous Blarney Stone, and to participate in festivals and fairs that showcase the nation’s unique culture.
 As recently as 2011, Ireland was voted the favorite vacation destination in the world by multiple international travel agencies.

 Along with the financial benefits of investing in Ireland, the country also recently amended its immigration laws to create a very attractive immigration-based visa program.

 The Irish investment-based immigration program is one of the newest programs in the world, as it was only just approved by the Irish government in January 2012.
 Similar to other European programs, Ireland divides its program into two broad categories:

 - The Immigrant Investor Programme